cheriangeorge/MAD2/Week1.md

   - Don't use coersion in production code - creates confusion
   - console.log('3' == 3) outputs true
   - Use Strict equality **===** to avoid coersion.
 Safer to use for comparisons.
+* Backtick is below the tilda on the keyboard (` is not the same as ')
 ### Scoping
 * Hoisting - It is a Javascript mechanism where variables and function declarations are moved to the top of their scope before code execution.
-### Strings
-* Strings usually use UTF-16 encoding
-* Functions like length can give surprising results on non-ASCII strings
-* **Non Values**
-  - Undefined - Usually implies not initialised ; Default unknown state
-  - Null - Explicitly set to non-value
-  - May be used interchangibly in most places

-* Anonymous functions and IIFEs
-  - IIFE was used before let and const to create strict scoping  - Avoid using
-  - Immediately Invoked Function Expression
-  - When to use ?
- * console.log(typeof(x))
- * Functions can have objects within them
- *

-### DOM API
-* console.log
-  - it is very limited
-  - variants for error logging
-  - useful for limited form of debugging.
-Not for production.

-* Backtick is below the tilda on the keyboard (` is not the same as ')
 ### 'this' works differently within an arrow function

 ```javascript